jhviggo/world-of-zindria/Session notes/Session 57 day 92.md

 1. voldooron
 2. Azuth
 3. Brit
 I cheated a little by using enhance ability.
+Ez spies on Brit working out, creepy.